Partially-Supervised Novel Object Captioning Leveraging Context from Paired Data: Our Approach: PS-NOC

 \textbf{Image selection}: The sizes of novel objects and candidate objects could vary widely across images.
-In order to avoid too much change in resolution and aspect ratio when performing object replacement, we only consider images where novel objects and candidate objects have bounding box annotations whose areas do not differ by more than $\Delta A_{max}\%$; we also set a lower limit, $A_{min}$, on their areas.
-We set similar constraints ${AR}_{min}$ and $\Delta{AR}_{max}$ for their aspect ratios, along with an upper limit on aspect ratio ${AR}_{max}$.
+In order to avoid a big change in resolution and aspect ratio when performing object replacement, we only consider images where novel objects and candidate objects have bounding box annotations whose areas do not differ by more than $\Delta A_{max}\%$; we also set a lower limit, $A_{min}$, on their areas.
+We set similar constraints ${AR}_{min}$ and $\Delta{AR}_{max}\%$ for their aspect ratios, along with an upper limit on aspect ratio ${AR}_{max}$.
 If multiple occurrences of an object are found in each image, we consider all the pairs for replacement and exclude the pairs that do not meet the constraints.
 For e.g., multiple occurrences of `cow' are replaced with multiple occurrences of `zebra' in Figure~\ref{fig:aug_examples}.
 We observe that including such images with multiple object occurrences into synthetic data is critical for captioning performance.
 We also exclude any objects whose bounding box annotations completely contain other annotations; this is to avoid cases where additional objects accidentally sneak into the synthetic image along with novel objects, or get removed along with candidate object, thus resulting in a noisy caption.

 \textbf{Synthetic caption processing}: When candidate objects get replaced with novel objects, their descriptions in the caption could be incorrect.
-We use simple heuristics to process these captions and notice that they are effective enough to improve captioning results.
+We use simple heuristics to process these captions.
 Before the candidate object is replaced with novel object, we remove any occurence of color words (e.g., `blue') in the caption; we also remove any adjectives or nouns that occur within certain word radius, $\Delta R_{adj}$ and $\Delta R_{noun}$ respectively, of the candidate object word.
 For e.g., `a frosted cake' is converted to `a pizza' in Figure~\ref{fig:aug_examples}.

-\textbf{Noise in synthetic data}: Note that there could still be cases where bounding box annotations are incorrect or partial, which would result in noisy images, or where our simple caption processing heuristics fail, which would result in noisy captions.
-Also, the context of synthetic data may not be completely accurate in some cases.
-For e.g., `a fraction of itself cut and eaten' is not accurate description of the synthetic `pizza' in Figure~\ref{fig:aug_examples}.
-Our empirical results (see rows 2A vs. 2E in Table~\ref{tab:ablations_diff_steps}) show that synthetic data generated using such simple heuristics is also able to considerably improve the novel object captioning model results.
-More sophisticated techniques to remove such noise could improve the captioning results further.